5an0j/HON2200-Prosjekt-2-Gruppe-H/README.md

 # HON2200-Prosjekt-2-Gruppe-H

 This project provides code for doing keyword analysis of pdfs.
 Our purpose is to analyse AI-strategies, but the code is designed to be flexible and can be easily modified.
-Our findings and accompanying analysis is detailed in our report at XXX.
+Our findings and accompanying analysis is detailed in our report.

 ## Structure

 #### `requirements.txt`
 Contains all requirements to run the programs.

 ### `Code/`
 Contains code for the analysis.